Octopus9589/OctopusLabs-Django/README.md

 - https://github.com/Octopus9589/OctopusLabs/blob/master/helm-charts/django-app/templates/deployment.yaml#L45

-and from the app, open GET /stripe_test to check if dj-stripe installed

-## 5. Create Jenkins configuration to build and upload images to a chosen registry, as well as
-deploy the application to Kubernetes (master branch only).
+## 5. Create Jenkins configuration to build and upload images to a chosen registry, as well as deploy the application to Kubernetes (master branch only).
 NA

 ## 6. Store the code in a Github repository.
-Bonus points
-1. Demonstrate usage of Helm Charts.
+Bonus points 1.
+Demonstrate usage of Helm Charts.
 2. Demonstrate usage of Prometheus.
 NA